By Elizabeth F. McNamara

 The newcomers in 2016 were Nino Granatiero, a businessman who, with his wife Jessica, owns The Savory Grape, a local wine shop, and Andrew Deutsch, who grew up in town and replaced Todd as the council’s youngest member.
 Deutsch works in sales for Cox Communications.

 There was another item on the Nov.
 2016 ballot – asking residents if they wanted to eliminate the annual Financial Town Meeting.
 The question had been narrowly rejected in 2014.
 In 2016, it narrowly won.
-The FTM’s power had been muted in recent years – a quorum of at least 250 people was needed and the only vote was an up and down vote on the entire Town Council approved – and attendance had been abysmal.
-But its elimination meant EG’s last vestige of New England small town direct democracy was gone.
+The FTM’s power had been muted in recent years – a quorum of at least 250 people was needed and the only vote was an up and down vote on the entire Town Council-approved budget – and attendance had been abysmal.
+But its elimination meant EG’s last vestige of New England small-town direct democracy was gone.

 Changes on Schools Side Started in 2014